-So what’s the difference between a Yamaha and a BRP reverse system.
-Well, there’s lots!
-First the BRP system ports exiting jet thrust mostly laterally and slightly forward which creates monstrous amounts of lateral control but minimal amounts of reversing power.
-Basically you can turn well but compromise some stopping power in favor of lateral control.
-As a matter of fact, due to the massive amounts of lateral control designers at BRP had to create a special “Docking Mode” feature into the helm controls in order to prevent users from getting out of control while maneuvering around docks and other boats.
-This “Docking Mode” feature basically limited the amount of throttle available to the user when active and thus made the lateral control less aggressive and less intimidating.
+The BRP system focuses on lateral boat throttle control rather than reverse power by porting the exiting jet thrust laterally and slightly forward.
+Due to this, designers at BRP had to create a special “Docking Mode” feature into the helm controls to prevent users from getting out of control while maneuvering around docks and other boats.
+This “Docking Mode” feature limits the amount of throttle available to the user when active, making the lateral control less aggressive and intimidating.

-If you’ve heard that jet boats don’t maneuver well at slow speeds we encourage you to do your homework!
-Tons of advancements have been made over the years and with the introduction of these new lateral style reverse systems modern jet boats are not just supremely maneuverable at high speeds, they’re supremely maneuverable at all speeds, making Jet Boats “THE MOST MANEUVERABLE BOATS IN THE WORLD!”
+With all these options for reverse boat controls and add-ons available, the idea that jet boats don’t maneuver well at slow speeds is becoming a myth.
+Tons of advancements have been made over the years, including things like Thrust Vectors for forward low-speed jet boating and the introduction of these new lateral style reverse systems.
+Jet boats are definitely now, at high and low speeds, “THE MOST MANEUVERABLE BOATS IN THE WORLD!”